tommyb89/ticket-tracker/README.md

 - It's great to learn how to descrtucture your website into reusable components
 - I challanged myself further and used npm package called react-tsparticles to create a dynamic background
 - you can find it here https://particles.js.org/
-- I would like to be able to count all the tickets counters as an Employer
+<br>I would like to be able to count all the tickets counters as an Employer